kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 and other technical topics.
 If there are things you'd like us to write about, please reach out to us!
 Also please give Kùzu a try, prototype applications with it, break it, let us know of your performance or other bugs, so we can continue improving it.
-Give us a github star too and take care until the next posts!
+Give us a [GitHub star](https://github.com/kuzudb/kuzu) too and take care until the next posts!

 [^1]: The question is interesting in the set semantics when you cannot pick every column value of every tuple the same value, which forces a Cartesian product of all the relations.